Abyss-W4tcher/ab4yss-tools/README.md

-\* If you do not want to run docker as rootless, just edit the aliases in your "bashrc" or "zshrc" file to prefix them with "sudo".
+\* If you do not want to run docker as rootless, just edit the aliases in your "bashrc" or "zshrc" file and prefix the docker commands with "sudo".

 ## "Meterpreter session"/"Metasploit" via ngrok